PrasadSahana/neocortexapi/source/Samples/NeoCortexApiSample/Statistical Analysis/Investigation of HTM layer.md

 	List<double> inputValues = new List<double>(new double[] { 0.0, 1.0, 0.0, 2.0, 3.0, 4.0, 5.0, 6.0, 5.0, 4.0, 3.0, 7.0, 1.0, 9.0, 12.0, 11.0, 12.0, 13.0, 14.0, 11.0, 12.0, 14.0, 5.0, 7.0, 6.0, 9.0, 3.0, 4.0, 3.0, 4.0, 3.0, 4.0 });
 ```

-So, when this input sequence starts learning, then SP gets stable in New-born stage.
+When this input sequence starts learning, then SP gets stable in New-born stage.
 After the New-born stage, TM starts learning cell SDRs in order to attain accuracy >90%.
 During initial stages of learning process, the Similarity % may not be high as shown below.

 ```
 -------------- Cycle 161 ---------------